Under 18 Addendum

 All residence hall maintenance is overseen by ISU Housing Maintenance.

-Lock maintenance support is provided by Facilities Services’ lock shop (traditional keys) and Public Safety (card swipe systems), as requested by Housing Maintenance staff.
+Lock maintenance support is provided by ISU Housing (key code locks and traditional keys) and Public Safety (card swipe systems), as requested by Housing Maintenance staff.

-Lock and security service calls are given top priority by both Housing Maintenance, Facilities Maintenance and Public Safety staff.
+Lock and security service calls are given top priority by both Housing Maintenance and Public Safety staff.

 Residence Hall Front Desk Staff are: